JacksonMans/vite-plugin-eslint-typescript/README.md

 Print output to the console.

-### useHmrOverlay
+### useCustomOverlay

 - Type: `boolean`
 - Default: `true`

-Print output to the HMR overlay.
+Print output to the custom HMR overlay.

 ### showWarnings